Content on this page was generated by AI and has not been manually reviewed.

 5 How do I connect Windows to an EdgeRouter L2TP/IPsec VPN?

 Create a new VPN connection in Network Settings, choose L2TP over IPsec with a pre-shared key, enter the server address, and provide the VPN username and password.
 Enter the PSK when prompted for IPsec.
-Open vpn edge for edge computing and secure remote access: setup, features, performance, and comparison

 6 How do I connect macOS to an EdgeRouter L2TP/IPsec VPN?

 Go to System Preferences > Network > Add + > VPN > L2TP over IPsec.
 Enter the server address, account name, and PSK, then connect.
+How to use microsoft edge vpn 2026

 7 How do I connect iOS or Android to an EdgeRouter L2TP/IPsec VPN?